 It is important to gather all information pertaining to your student loans.
-You should be aware of how much you have borrowed, when your grace period ends, the amount of your payment and when it is due.
+You should be aware of how much you have borrowed, when your grace period ends, the amount of your payment, and when it is due.
 The U.S. Department of Education’s National Student Loan Data System (NSLDS) contains the status of your loans, balance amounts, and the agency that services your student loans, to which you will send payments.

 Federal Direct Student loan borrowers have online access to Direct Loan account information 24 hours a day, 7 days a week at Direct Loans.

-Perkins Loans information are serviced by ECSI.
+Perkins Loans information is serviced by ECSI.

-Certain programs will forgive part all or of your loan debts, provided you fulfill certain work-related requirements.
+Certain programs will forgive part or of your loan debts, provided you fulfill certain work-related requirements.
 For more information on a specific forgiveness program, please click on the links below.